jokem59/heroprotocol/README.md

 # Parsing Utility

 These tools extend the functionality of the Blizzard released heroprotocol reference Python Library.
-Currently, tools will extract summary data found from —initdata ‘m_instanceList’ and compile them into a CSV file.
+Currently, tools will extract summary data found from `—initdata` ‘m_instanceList’ and compile them into a CSV file.

 ## How To Use

-Place *.StormReplay files in the ../replays/ folder.
+Place `*.StormReplay` files in the `../replays/` folder.

 Run the parser.py file in the terminal

-'python parser.py'
+`python parser.py`

-This will loop through all replays in ../replays/ and archive parsed *.StormReplay files in the ../replays/archive/ directory.
+This will loop through all replays in `../replays/` and archive parsed `*.StormReplay` files in the `../replays/archive/` directory.
 Each replay is assigned a unique ID using an MD5 hash utilizing the ‘m_randomValue’ and the string of all the player names in the game.

 # Machine Learning Utility

-7 December 2016 - Currently do not have enough *.StormReplay files to constitute a sufficiently large dataset.
+7 December 2016 - Currently do not have enough `*.StormReplay` files to constitute a sufficiently large dataset.
 In liue of this, using HotsLogs data exports.

 This utility is a work in progress.
 As of now, it implements a SGDClassifier via the SciKit library based on parsed and derived data from the HotsLog exports.